 6. The environmental impact of EVs

-Altogether EVs consumed approximately 80 terawatt-hours of electricity in 2020, a large proportion of which can be attributed to two-wheelers in China.
-Only about 1% of the total electricity consumption globally accounts to electric vehicles in 2020, when EVs already accounted for 4.6 % of the global vehicle fleet.
+Altogether EVs consumed approximately 55 terawatt-hours of electricity in 2021, 10% of which can be attributed to two-wheelers in China.
+Only about 0,5% of the total electricity consumption globally accounted to electric vehicles in 2021.

-During the year 2020, more than 50 million tonnes of carbon-dioxide equivalent of GHC emissions were saved by use of EVs, globally.
+During the year 2021, more than 40 million tonnes of carbon-dioxide equivalent of GHC emissions were saved by the use of EVs, globally.
 In practice, all emissions from EVs are born as a result of the manufacturing process, whereas a similar logic can’t be applied to internal combustion engine (ICE) cars.
 In the grand scheme of things, it seems safe to conclude that the public debate over EVs vs. ICE cars environmental impact is turning in the favor of EVs.

 Are electric vehicles (really) green?